 This will not really be a typical Las Vegas trip review since I went to stay with a friend who lives there (so no accommodation review) and I’ll share some activities and food but we also do really boring things like eat at home and shop at Target.
 So basically a mini trip review.

 First off , I want to share a lesson learned.
 Since this was only a two day trip and I was not sure how plentiful rideshare would be, I decided to park my car by the airport and chose The Parking Spot.
 They have two locations by LAX, one on Century and one on Sepulveda.
-I prefer Sepulveda and originally booked at Sepulveda but since I switched my departure flight to a later time, I went to adjust my times on my parking reservation and did not realize I had someone also changed my location (SO ALWAYS DOUBLE-CHECK!).
-Luckily I left early and the two lots are not to far apart since I first drove to Sepulveda and tried to scan my reservation QR code only to be told my reservation was not at that location.
+I prefer Sepulveda and originally booked at Sepulveda but since I switched my departure flight to a later time, I went to adjust my times on my parking reservation and did not realize I had somehow also changed my location (SO ALWAYS DOUBLE-CHECK!).
+Luckily I left early and the two lots are not too far apart since I first drove to Sepulveda and tried to scan my reservation QR code only to be told my reservation was not at that location.
 I had to back out and then make my way around to the other lot.
-The good thing is that they have a lot of shuttles so as soon as I reached the ground floor after parking, I hopped straight on a shuttle.
+Fortunately, they have a lot of shuttles so as soon as I reached the ground floor after parking, I hopped straight on a shuttle.
 When I returned to LAX, I was also able to hop straight on a shuttle upon exiting the terminal so A+ for shuttle wait times.

 After making it through security, I rushed over to Tom Bradley International Terminal first.
 I wanted to stop by the Centurion Lounge which has just opened at 7 am to pick up a grab-and-go box before my flight.
-The lounge is closed still but they provide a box with food and drink that you can pick up and take to go.
+The lounge is still closed but they provide a box with food and drink that you can pick up and take to go.
 The menu was developed with Chef Nancy Silverton, an icon in LA and included a choice of wrap and other items.
 They had a fried chicken option and a vegetarian option that I think was sweet potato.
 The wrap was surprisingly good.
 It also came with chips, a cookie, a clementine and sparkling juice.

 For flights, I took American Airlines to Vegas and returned on Southwest Airlines.
-I believe at this point in time none of the airlines are blocking seats.
-If I remember correctly Delta has already stopped as of April but I could be wrong.
+I believe at this point in time none of the airlines were blocking seats.
+If I remember correctly Delta had already stopped as of April but I could be wrong.
 I chose American on the way there because the ticket was not too expensive at $40 and I am currently on a 3-month status challenge where I have Gold status (there is no way I will be able to retain this) and I wanted to take advantage of that especially since I saw open upgrades available on this flight and low and behold I was upgraded the day before to first class.
 The entire plane was pretty full and I did have someone sitting next to me but at least first class seats are larger and the flight attendant passed out sanitizing wipes as you stepped on board.

 The return flight on Southwest would have you believe the pandemic was over minus the fact you had to wear a mask.
 You still line up by letter and number which… there is NO way to social distance and do that.
 They also didn’t provide any sanitizer or wipe when you stepped on board and the plane was fully booked without a single empty seat.
 I lucked out on an emergency row that only had two seats so at least I only had one person next to me.